 This report provides background information and discusses potential issues for Congress regarding the Navy's Constellation (FFG-62) class frigate program, previously known as the FFG(X) program.
 The FFG-62 class program is a program to procure a new class of 20 guided-missile frigates (FFGs).
-The Navy's proposed FY2021 budget requests \$1,053.1 million (i.e., about \$1.1 billion) for the procurement of the second FFG-62.
+Congress funded the procurement of the first FFG-62 class ship in FY2020 at a cost of \$1,281.2 million (i.e., about \$1.3 billion), and the second FFG-62 class ship in FY2021 at a cost of \$1,053.1 million (i.e., about \$1.1 billion).
+The Navy's FY2021 budget submission estimated that subsequent ships in the class will cost roughly \$940 million each in then-year dollars.